Phyllis Rose: Career

 Since publishing The Year of Reading Proust: A Memoir in Real Time (Scribner, 1997), an account of her engagement with Marcel Proust's In Search of Lost Time, Rose has taken a long sabbatical from book-writing and devoted herself to photography, specializing in portraits.
 She has had two shows of her art work at the Lucky Street Gallery in Key West, Florida.

 In 2014, Rose published The Shelf: From LEQ to LES, an account of reading all of the novels on a particular shelf in the stacks of the New York Society Library.
 A Kirkus reviewer explains Rose's method as follows: “She chose the shelf on the basis of a few self-imposed rules: Several authors needed to appear, and only one could have more than five books, of which she would read three; there would be both contemporary and older works; one book needed to be a classic that she had always wanted to read.”
 Elaine Showalter wrote that "Rose turns naturally to the tools of the contemporary reader—Wikipedia, Google, Facebook, Kindle, iPad—and moves easily between the shelf and the immediately accessible riches of the culture.

 Personal life

 Rose has a son, Ted Rose, from her first marriage, which ended in 1975.
 In 1990, she married Laurent de Brunhoff, the French-born author and illustrator of the Babar the Elephant books.
-Since 1985, Rose has worked with him on the series.
-They live in Key West, Florida and New York City.
+From 1985, Rose worked with him on the series.
+They lived in Key West, Florida and New York City until Laurent's death, aged 98, in 2024.